 Level of Geography (L.O.G.)
-Postal Area Description 08 City Total This level of data is an aggregation of the following geographies for unique place names within a province/territory: Urban FSA (Residential) They have the following format: e.g., Edmonton = T95479; Regina = S94876.
+Postal Area Description 08 City Total This level of data is an aggregation of the following geographies for unique place names within a province/territory: Urban FSA (Residential)Code 03 Rural RouteCode 04 Suburban ServicesCode 05 Rural Postal Code (within city)Code 06 Other Urban AreaCode 07 They have the following format: e.g., Edmonton = T95479; Regina = S94876.
 The pattern is the postal letter of the city plus "9" in the second position (indicating a total), followed by a 4 digit numeric code for the community (often called "CityID").
 In general, postal cities do not coincide with census subdivisions.
-The 2002 databanks contain 953 areas coded as level of geography 08.
+The 2001 databanks contain 954 areas coded as level of geography 08.
 07 Other Urban Area (Non- residential within city - "E" Pot) This aggregation of data (or "pot") covers non-residential addresses within an urban centre and all other data not otherwise displayed.
 Commercial addresses, post office boxes and general delivery are included, as are residential addresses with too few taxfilers to report separately.
 They can be recognized by codes that are similar to the city totals, with a distinguishing difference: an "8" will follow the city postal letter rather than the "9" of the city total (e.g., Edmonton = T85479; Regina = S84876).
-The 2002 databanks contain 500 areas coded as level of geography 07.
+The 2001 databanks contain 486 areas coded as level of geography 07.
 06 Rural Postal Code (Within City) These data pertain to rural postal codes that belong to communities with more than one rural postal code.
 These occur in areas that were formerly serviced by rural delivery service and changed by Canada Post to urban delivery service or in communities served by more than one rural postal code.
 Rural postal codes of this type can be identified by a "zero" in the second position of the postal code and a level of geography code 06.
-The 2002 databanks contain 370 areas coded as level of geography 06.
+The 2001 databanks contain 368 areas coded as level of geography 06.

 Level of Geography (L.O.G.)
 Postal Area Description 05 Suburban Service Sparsely populated fringe areas of urban centres may receive their postal service from an urban post office by delivery designated as "suburban service".
 Their region code retains all six characters of the postal code.
 Suburban Services are usually near or on the perimeters of urban areas, and mail is delivered by a contractor to group mail boxes, community mail boxes and/or external delivery sites (e.g., kiosks, miniparks).
-The 2002 databanks contain 24 areas coded as level of geography 05.
+The 2001 databanks contain 21 areas coded as level of geography 05.
 04 Rural Route Reasonably well-settled rural areas may receive their postal service from an urban post office by delivery designated as "rural route".
 Mail is delivered by a contractor to customers living along or near well-defined roads.
 Their region code retains all six characters of the postal code.
-The 2002 databanks contain 879 areas coded as level of geography 04.
+The 2001 databanks contain 874 areas coded as level of geography 04.
 03 Urban FSA (Residential Area) The urban Forward Sortation Area (FSA, identified by the first three characters of the postal code) includes all residential addresses covered by the first three characters of a postal code in a particular urban area (not including levels 04 and 05).
 Only residential FSAs are considered for these databanks.
 This level of data is an aggregation of: Postal WalkCode 01 Other Postal WalkCode 02 An Urban FSA of this type can be identified by the FSA followed by three blanks.
-The 2002 databanks contain 1,854 areas coded as level of geography 03.
+The 2001 databanks contain 1,857 areas coded as level of geography 03.